 The International Collaboration on Nutrition in relation to Cancer (ICONIC) is a formal Task Force of the International Union of Nutritional Sciences (IUNS).

-ICONIC is a collaboration of organisations with international commitment and responsibility in relation to nutrition and cancer, namely the World Cancer Research Fund International (WCRF), the International Union for International Cancer control (UICC), the International Malnutrition Task Force (IMTF), the International Agency for Research on Cancer (IARC) and the International Atomic Energy Agency (IAEA).
+In the first instance, ICONIC has been established as a Task Force of the International Union of Nutritional Sciences (IUNS), with participation from the following organisations: the World Cancer Research Fund International (WCRF), the International Union for International Cancer control (UICC), the International Malnutrition Task Force (IMTF), the International Agency for Research on Cancer (IARC) and the International Atomic Energy Agency (IAEA).
 It is chaired by Professor Alan Jackson, Emeritus Professor in Human Nutrition at the University of Southampton in the UK.

 The Task Force aspires to build collaborations between the responsible bodies involved in nutrition and cancer at international level, with the ambition of adding value by bringing leadership, coherence and focus to existing activities, and stimulating new ones.
 Through this, the aims are to: